-Evidence insufficient to recommend routine antibiotics for joint replacement patientsDecember 18th, 2012 in Other /
+Evidence insufficient to recommend routine antibiotics for joint replacement patientsDecember 18, 2012 in Medicine & Health / Other

 The American Academy of Orthopaedic Surgeons (AAOS), and the American Dental Association (ADA) found that there is insufficient evidence to recommend the routine use of antibiotics for patients with orthopaedic implants to prevent infections prior to having dental procedures because there is no direct evidence that routine dental procedures cause prosthetic joint infections.